vectordotdev/vector/website/docs/reference/transforms/filter.md

 #### `[field-name]`.eq

-Check whether a fields contents exactly matches the value specified.
+Check whether a fields contents exactly matches the value specified.Can also provide a list of string (evaluates to true if any match).